5 Effective Methods of Solving the APC Index Mismatch Error

 Method 3: Using the Base Windows Audio Driver

 If you are suspecting that the issue is triggered by your audio driver, there’s one more repair method that seemed to have yielded good results for a lot of users in a similar scenario.
 As it turns out, certain laptops will run into the APC index mismatch error when the Audiodg.exe file is used.
 And Some of them found out that using the Windows Base Audio driver instead of Realtek Audio could make the BSOD crashes stop.
-Refer to the following instructions to how to do this:
+Refer to the following instructions on how to do this:

 Step 1: Press Windows key + R to open up a Run box.
 Then, type in devmgmt.msc and then press Enter to open Device Manager.

-Step 2: In the Device Manager window, scroll down and then expand the Sound, video and game controllers tree.
+Step 2: In the Device Manager window, scroll down and then expand the Sound, video, and game controllers tree.